 Florida Child Support Calculator

-We have gone to great lengths to help our clients – but creating this free child support calculator for Florida cases.
+We have gone to great lengths to help our clients – by creating this free child support calculator for Florida cases.

 This Florida Child Support Calculator is accurate, and conforms to the latest law on child support.
 To use this calculator properly you must enter accurate incomes for both parents – after payroll taxes.
 That means you must use the proper “take-home” pay of each parent.